 \subsection{Outline of the article}

 In Section \ref{sec:pdo}, we briefly recall relevant background on semiclassical pseudodifferential operators.
 Section \ref{sec:wellsnormalform} contains our analysis of the spectral asymptotics for systems exhibiting a potential well.
 In Section \ref{sec:chiral}, we then apply the spectral asymptotics derived in the previous section to the chiral Hamiltonian of the pseudodifferential Harper model \eqref{eq:HarperPDO} and of the low-energy model \eqref{eq:tm20}.
 The article also contains an appendix which consists of Section \ref{sec:aux_results} where we prove auxiliary results used in the proofs of Section \ref{sec:wellsnormalform}, and Section \ref{sec:antichiral} where we for comparison discuss the anti-chiral limits of models \eqref{eq:HarperPDO} and \eqref{eq:tm20}.
 In the former model, there are various quasimodes at potential wells located at different energy levels, but not necessarily at zero, see Theorem \ref{thm:Harperantichiral}.
 The gap-condition \eqref{eq:gap_condition} fails, but the operator is diagonalizable so the scalar results of Theorem \ref{theo:DiSJ} apply directly.
 In the latter model, there are no wells at all, see Remark \ref{rem:achLEM}.
-The bands near zero energy of the anti-chiral limits of each corresponding model are shown in the right panels of Figures \ref{fig:bands} and \ref{fig:bands2}, none of which are almost flat.
-Spectral aspects of these models, both chiral and anti-chiral, will be discussed in the forthcoming article \cite{becker2022hofstadter}.
+The bands near zero energy of the anti-chiral limits of each corresponding model are shown in the right panels of Figures \ref{fig:bands} and \ref{fig:bands2} for comparison.
+Spectral aspects of these models will be discussed in the forthcoming article \cite{becker2022hofstadter}.